 - 1. Heuristically find Pref64::/n candidates by making a AAAA resource record query for "ipv4only.arpa" by following the procedure in Section 3.
-This will result in IPv6 addresses consisting of Pref64::/n combined with WKA, i.e. in Pref64:: WKA/n.
+This will result in IPv6 addresses consisting of Pref64::/n combined with WKA, i.e., Pref64::WKA.
 For each Pref64::/n that the node wishes to validate, the node performs the following steps. - 2.
-Send DNS PTR resource record query for the IPv6 address of the translator (for "ip6.arpa"), using the Pref64::WKA/n learned on the step 1.
+Send a DNS PTR resource record query for the IPv6 address of the translator (for "ip6.arpa"), using the Pref64::WKA learned in step 1.
 CNAME and DNAME results should be followed according to the rules in RFC 1034 [RFC1034], RFC 1034 [RFC1035], and RFC 6672 [RFC6672].
-The ultimate response will include one or more NAT64 FQDNs. - The node SHOULD compare the domains of learned NAT64 FQDNs to a 3. list of the node's trusted domains and choose a NAT64 FODN that matches.
-The means for node to learn the trusted domains is implementation-specific.
-If the node has no list of trusted domains, the node MAY query the user whether the domain can be trusted and MAY remember the answer for future use.
+The ultimate response will include one or more NAT64 FODNs. - 3.
+The node SHOULD compare the domains of learned NAT64 FODNs to a list of the node's trusted domains and choose a NAT64 FODN that matches.
+The means for a node to learn the trusted domains is implementation-specific.
 If the node has no trust for the domain, the discovery procedure is not secure and the remaining steps described below MUST NOT be performed. - 4.
-Send a DNS AAAA resource record query for the NAT64 FQDN. - 5.
-Verify the DNS AAAA resource record contains Pref64::WKA/n addresses received at the step 1.
-It is possible that the NAT64 FQDN has multiple AAAA records, in which case the node MUST check if any of the addresses matches the ones obtained in step 1.
-The node MUST ignore other responses and not use them for local IPv6 address synthesis.
+Send a DNS AAAA resource record query for the NAT64 FQDN.

-6. Perform DNSSEC validation of the DNS AAAA response.
+- 5. Verify the DNS AAAA resource record contains Pref64::WKA addresses received at the step 1.
+It is possible that the NAT64 FQDN has multiple AAAA records, in which case the node MUST check if any of the addresses match the ones obtained in step 1.
+The node MUST ignore other responses and not use them for local IPv6 address synthesis. - 6.
+Perform DNSSEC validation of the DNS AAAA response.